DataDog/integrations-extras/zenduty/README.md

 ## Data Collected
 ### Metrics

-Zenduty integration does not include any metrics.
+The Zenduty integration does not include any metrics.

 ### Events